blaster003/mechanical-life/README.md

 # mechanical life

 This is a mod based on The Modding Tree by Acameda.
 [This is a link to the game.](https://raw.githack.com/blaster003/mechanical-life/master/index.html)
 Basically the goal is to create life made up of a machine (like an AI).
+This is unfinished and probably won't be for a while so check back for updates!